 Let’s talk about something that sounds minor but affects millions—and not in a good way: dry mouth.
 Whether it feels like sandpaper in the morning or a constant cottonmouth throughout the day, this is more than a nuisance.
-As your dentist, I see the damage it causes—cavities, cracked teeth, bad breath—and often, it’s preventable.
+As your dentist in Los Angeles, CA, I see the damage it causes—cavities, cracked teeth, bad breath—and often, it’s preventable by practicing preventive dental care.
 So, let’s dive into what’s really going on and how we can bring some balance back to your mouth (and your comfort).

 There’s no single cause, but here are the most common culprits I see in my chair: